 Frugal and Green!
 Purchase one of those heavy duty insulated shopping bags and keep it in your car for when you're grocery shopping.
 I find it especially helpful here in the South, during the summer.
 Now you won't have to worry about your food getting warm or defrosting on the drive home.
 They are very inexpensive.
 They fold flat and take up little storage space in your car when not in use.
 Yet they open to a generous sized bag.
 I bought mine at Sam's Club, but they are available elsewhere.

 By Sandy from Elon, NC

 A really sturdy cardboard box kept in the trunk of your car makes a great catch-all and keeps stuff from rolling around.
-Make sure you choose a heavy corrugated box, such as the kind that copy paper comes in, or the kind that some fruits and vegetables are packed in.
+Make sure you choose a heavy corrugated box

 Keep an extra phone book in the trunk of your car, so that you'll have any number you need in case of emergency.
 Locksmith, directions to hard to find stores, anything & anyone you might need to contact from the road will be at your fingertips.
 By Doggy